Xanthelasma Causes, Symptoms, and Treatment

 - The list of differentials for lipid disorders also needs to be considered.

 - Xanthelasma may represent a localised skin condition without any systemic abnormalities of lipoprotein metabolism or may be associated with an increase in the cholesterol-rich beta-lipoproteins (LDLs).
-See separate Hyperlipidaemia article.
+See the separate Hyperlipidaemia article.

 - Some patients exhibiting xanthelasma have normal lipid levels but this is less common in younger patients.
 Although these patients are not at increased risk of carotid atherosclerosis, they are more commonly found to have other risk factors for cardiovascular disease - eg, a higher BMI, waist circumference and LDL-C levels.